schaefer-dev/schaefer-dev.github.io/index.md

 Throughout this period I have significantly contributed to the growth and establishment of the semvox genAI solution.
 From initial in-vehicle demonstrations to its current prominence as a vital project for semvox.

-In this timeframe, most development happened in python.
-However, integration into the existing embedded + cloud stack happened mostly in Java.
+From early 2024 onwards, most development happened in python.
+However, integration into the existing embedded + cloud stack of our largest projects happened mostly in Java.

+In the future I might update this website with more content related to my work.
+However, right now the remaining sections on this page will remain mainly focused on stuff I have worked on during my studies.

 ## My Computer Science Degree